younata/personal_knowledge/src/flying/electric_plane/README.md

 Instead, I’m considering building a folding array that I can set up next to the plane and use to charge it.
 This’ll have a convenience and weight penalty compared to directly mounting the cells, but I’ll have much more surface area available, and it won’t interfere with the aerodynamics of the plane.

+### Vehicle to Grid

+Some EVs are capable of exporting their power to the electrical grid.
+While there will be an internal inverter for plugging things like laptops in, I have no intention of designing something to allow you to, e.g. power a hangar from the plane.
+As hilarious as that would be: "hey, we have a power outage, let's get the generator set up" "Don't bother, let me plug my plane in and power things from that".

 ## Other Electric Plane Builds

 - [Helno’s Electric Motorglider](https://endless-sphere.com/forums/viewtopic.php?f=38&t=89000)